LoggingNewMemory/Yamada-OBright/README.md

 Inspired By @ryanistr OPlus-Brightness-Adaptor-For-Transsion

 Why?
-This one specially made for my device (TECNO LH8n) that still have brightness sudden dim.
+This one specially made for my device (TECNO LH8n).
 It may work on other IPS display

 How to use?
 Add to vendor and add the fs context Like this: